aandrew-me/tgpt/README.md

     scoop install https://raw.githubusercontent.com/aandrew-me/tgpt/main/tgpt.json
     ```

+-   ### PowerShell
+    Open your PowerShell as Admin and run the following command:

+    ```
+    Invoke-WebRequest https://raw.githubusercontent.com/aandrew-me/tgpt/main/install-win.ps1 -OutFile "$PWD\install-win.ps1";  .\install-win.ps1
+    ```

+    If you receive **execution of scripts is disabled on this system** error, run this command (and confirm with a "Y"):

+    ```
+    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned; Invoke-WebRequest https://raw.githubusercontent.com/aandrew-me/tgpt/main/install-win.ps1 -OutFile "$PWD\install-win.ps1";  .\install-win.ps1
+    ```

 ## From Release

 You can download an executable for your Operating System, then rename it to tgpt or whatever you want.
 Then you can execute it by typing `./tgpt` being in that directory.
 Or you can add it to the Environmental Variable **PATH** and then you can execute it by just typing `tgpt`.